georchestra/sviewer/README.md

 It is touchscreen-friendly.

 Sviewer was designed to work within the GeoBretagne IDS, but it also may work with any OGC-enabled IDS with minimal changes.
+There's a user guide in french here : http://cms.geobretagne.fr/content/visualiseur-simple-g%C3%A9obretagne

-Sviewer comes with a "dual" viewer for map comparsion.
+Sviewer comes with a "dual" viewer for twin maps comparsion.

 Before using this project, read the LICENSE.en terms.